Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Cosmological CDM model

-We note that the massive pair plasma state $\rho^H_{_M}$ (\ref{apdenm}) has a different ``relaxation'' time scale $\tau_{_M}$ (\ref{prate}) from the one $\tau_{_H}=H^{-1}$ of the usual matter/radiation state $\rho_{_{M, R}}$, i.e., $\tau_{_H}>\tau_{_M}$.
-On the other hand, the massive pair plasma state density $\rho^H_{_M}$ contributes to the usual matter/radiation density $\rho_{_{M, R}}$.
-Moreover, the latter variation affects the former.
-It implies the back-and-forth interaction between the massive pair plasma state and the normal matter and radiation state during the Universe's evolution.
-Therefore, we propose the back-and-forth interaction between the densities $\rho^H_{_M}$ and $\rho_{_{M,R}}$ follows the cosmic rate equations of Boltzmann type,
+The massive pair plasma state density $\rho^H_{_M}$ associated with the horizon contributes to the matter/radiation density $\rho_{_{M, R}}$ in Friedman equations (\ref{friedman0}) and (\ref{friedman}).
+In turn, the $\rho_{_{M, R}}$ variation affects the $\rho^H_{_M}$ via the horizon $H$.
+It implies the back-and-forth interaction between the massive pair plasma state and the matter/radiation state during the Universe's evolution.
+Moreover, the massive pair plasma state $\rho^H_{_M}$ (\ref{apdenm}) has a microscopic ``relaxation'' time scale $\tau_{_M}=\Gamma_M^{-1}$ (\ref{prate}), differing from the macroscopic one $\tau_{_H}=H^{-1}$ of the matter/radiation state $\rho_{_{M, R}}$ in Friedman equations (\ref{friedman0}) and (\ref{friedman}), i.e., $\tau_{_H}\gg \tau_{_M}$.
+Therefore, we cannot simply add $\rho^H_{_M}$ into $\rho_{_{M, R}}$ in Friedman equations.